-<2> Section 1.6.2: The following list details the behavior of each version of Windows.
+<2> Section 2.2.2: The following list details differences in PAC validation in Windows.

 - Windows 2000 Server and Windows XP do not validate the PAC when the application server is running under the local system context or has SeTcbPrivilege, as specified in [MS-LSAD] section 3.1.1.2.1.
 Otherwise, Windows 2000 Server and Windows XP use Kerberos PAC validation. - Windows Server 2003 does not validate the PAC when the application server is running under the local system context, the network service context, or has SeTcbPrivilege.
 Otherwise, Windows Server 2003 uses Kerberos PAC validation. - Windows Server 2003 operating system with Service Pack 1 (SP1) does not validate the PAC when the application server is under the local system context, the network service context, the local service context, or has SeTcbPrivilege privilege.
 Otherwise, Windows Server 2003 with SP1 and future service packs use Kerberos PAC validation. - Only Windows 2000 Server, Windows XP, and Windows Server 2003 validate the PAC by default for services.
 Windows still validates the PAC for processes that are not running as services.
-PAC validation can be enabled when the application server is not running in the context of local system, network service, or local service; or when it does not have SeTcbPrivilege, as specified in [MS-LSAD] section 3.1.1.2.1. - <3> Section 3.1.1: NTLMServerDomainBlocked is not supported on Windows NT, Windows 2000 Server, Windows Server 2003, or Windows Server 2008.
-Where supported, the default is FALSE. - <4> Section 3.1.1: These configuration values are not supported on Windows 2000 Server, Windows Server 2003, or Windows Server 2008.
+PAC validation can be enabled when the application server is not running in the context of local system, network service, or local service; or when it does not have SeTcbPrivilege, as specified in [MS-LSAD] section 3.1.1.2.1.

+<3> Section 3.1.1: NTLMServerDomainBlocked is not supported on Windows NT, Windows 2000 Server, Windows Server 2003, or Windows Server 2008.
+Where supported, the default is FALSE.

+<4> Section 3.1.1: These configuration values are not supported on Windows 2000 Server, Windows Server 2003, or Windows Server 2008.
 Where they are supported, the default value for AccountDCBlocked and ResourceDCBlocked is FALSE.
-The default value of DCBlockExceptions, where supported, is NULL. - <5> Section 3.1.1: In Windows 2000 Server, AllowComputerLogon is provided by the application to the NTLM server.
+The default value of DCBlockExceptions, where supported, is NULL.

+<5> Section 3.1.1: In Windows 2000 Server, AllowComputerLogon is provided by the application to the NTLM server.
 This value can influence various protocol-defined flags.
-For example, if AllowComputerLogon is not set, then the K bit of LogonInformation.LogonNetwork.Identity.ParameterControl (section 3.1.5.2) is not set. - Section 3.1.5: None of the Windows versions of APDS have been updated to use the NetrLogonSamLogonEx method.
-Windows uses NetrLogonSamLogonWithFlags (Opnum 45). - <7> Section 3.1.5: NTLMServerDomainBlocked is not supported on Windows NT, Windows 2000 Server, Windows Server 2003, or Windows Server 2008. - <8> Section 3.1.5: ResourceDCBlocked is not supported on Windows 2000 Server, Windows Server 2003, or Windows Server 2008. - Section 3.1.5: AccountDCBlocked is not supported on Windows 2000 Server, Windows Server 2003, or Windows Server 2008. - <10> Section 3.1.5: AllowedToAuthenticateTo is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012 DCs. - <11> Section 3.1.5: PROTECTED_USERS is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012. - <12> Section 3.1.5.1: msDS-UserAllowedToAuthenticateFrom is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012. - <13> Section 3.1.5.1: msDS-ServiceAllowedToAuthenticateFrom is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012. - <14> Section 3.1.5.1: None of the Windows versions of APDS have been updated to use the NetrLogonSamLogonEx method.
+For example, if AllowComputerLogon is not set, then the K bit of LogonInformation.LogonNetwork.Identity.ParameterControl (section 3.1.5.2) is not set.

+<6> Section 3.1.5: Windows does not use the NetrLogonSamLogonEx method.
+Windows uses NetrLogonSamLogonWithFlags (Opnum 45).

+<7> Section 3.1.5: NTLMServerDomainBlocked is not supported on Windows NT, Windows 2000 Server, Windows Server 2003, or Windows Server 2008.

+<8> Section 3.1.5: ResourceDCBlocked is not supported on Windows 2000 Server, Windows Server 2003, or Windows Server 2008.

+<9> Section 3.1.5: AccountDCBlocked is not supported on Windows 2000 Server, Windows Server 2003, or Windows Server 2008.

+<10> Section 3.1.5: AllowedToAuthenticateTo is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012 DCs.

+<11> Section 3.1.5: PROTECTED_USERS is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012.

+<12> Section 3.1.5.1: msDS-UserAllowedToAuthenticateFrom is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012.

+<13> Section 3.1.5.1: msDS-ServiceAllowedToAuthenticateFrom is not supported by Windows 2000 Server, Windows Server 2003, Windows Server 2008, Windows Server 2008 R2, or Windows Server 2012.

+<14> Section 3.1.5.1: Windows does not use the NetrLogonSamLogonEx method.
 Windows uses NetrLogonSamLogonWithFlags (Opnum 45).